Bachelor year 1.

 Exams are scheduled according to the BA1 examination schedule.

-Individual deadlines of assignments can be found on BlackBoard.
+Individual deadlines of assignments can be found on Brightspace.

 Robert Christopherson, Geosystems: An Introduction to Physical Geography, Global Edition.